What Does It Mean?

 - The Promise Neighborhoods Planning Grants are working to recreate the Harlem Children’s Zone’s success in rebuilding a Community.
 This is a collective textbook impact, and children in Harlem Children’s Zone can stay on track through college and be able to succeed in the job market.
 There should be a wide range of stakeholders to demonstrate a massive range of areas such as health and safety, early learning to college and career, and many more areas that help develop children’s careers.

 - The Community Center for Education Results (CCER) tries to double the student amount in South King Country and South Seattle.
 They are on track to graduate or have a career opportunity in 2020.
 A common agenda and a shared measurement system for South Seattle is named Road Map for Education Results.

 - The Association of Maternal and Child Health Programs has three initiatives that promote and highlight the collective impact.
 They are the Best Babies Zone (BBZ) partnership, the Adolescent System Capacity Tool, and ALC Phase.
 BBZ is a multisector approach to reducing infant mortality and racial disparities in birth outcomes.

 Adolescent System Capacity Tool is a program that helps state maternal and child health programs.
 The common goal of this program is to identify areas for organizational improvements and implement strategies.

 The ALC phase provides direct technical assistance and training on collective impact approaches for state-level initiatives to improve birth outcomes.

 Impact model evaluation provides information about impacts made from a specific project, program, policy, or activity.
-As per the Organization for Economic Co-operation and Development-Development Assistance Committee, Impact Model Evaluation is “positive and negative, primary and secondary long-term effects produced by a development intervention, directly or indirectly, intended or unintended.
+As per the Organization for Economic Co-operation and Development-Development Assistance Committee, evaluation is “positive and negative, primary and secondary long-term effects produced by a development intervention, directly or indirectly, intended or unintended.